 The Respondent may accept responsibility for all or part of the alleged policy violations at any point during the resolution process.
 If the Respondent indicates an intent to accept responsibility for all of the alleged misconduct, the formal process will be paused, and the Title IX Coordinator will determine whether Informal Resolution can be used according to the criteria above.

-If Informal Resolution is applicable, the Title IX Coordinator will determine whether all parties and the College are able to agree on responsibility, sanctions/corrective actions, and/or remedies.
-If so, the Title IX Coordinator implements a finding that the Respondent is in violation of Moravian College policy and implements agreed-upon sanctions, corrective actions, and/or remedies, in coordination with other appropriate administrator(s), as necessary.
+If Informal Resolution is applicable, the Title IX Coordinator will determine whether all parties and the University are able to agree on responsibility, sanctions/corrective actions, and/or remedies.
+If so, the Title IX Coordinator implements a finding that the Respondent is in violation of Moravian University policy and implements agreed-upon sanctions, corrective actions, and/or remedies, in coordination with other appropriate administrator(s), as necessary.
 This result is not subject to appeal once all parties indicate their written assent to the agreed upon terms of resolution.

 When a resolution is accomplished, the appropriate sanction/corrective actions are promptly implemented in order to effectively stop the harassment, discrimination, or retaliation; prevent its recurrence; and remedy its effects on the Complainant and campus community.
 Conversely, when the parties cannot agree on all terms of resolution, the Formal Grievance Process will resume at the same point where it was paused.

-At any time throughout Process A, the Title IX Coordinator, with the consent of the parties, may negotiate and implement an agreement to resolve the allegations that satisfies all parties and Moravian College.
+At any time throughout Process A, the Title IX Coordinator, with the consent of the parties, may negotiate and implement an agreement to resolve the allegations that satisfies all parties and Moravian University.
 Negotiated resolutions are not appealable.

 7. Formal Grievance Process Pool